Home » The DoJiggy Fundraising Blog » Creative Ways to Thank Your Donors and Sponsors

 How to Thank Sponsors

-So it is crucial to remember that the relationship between nonprofits and sponsors should be mutual.
+It is crucial to remember that the relationship between nonprofits and sponsors should be mutual.
 While your charity receives funding to help create a successful event, sponsors expect marketing perks and exposure in return.
-This is how you can thank them – by going above and beyond with their exposure and benefits package.
+You can thank them by going above and beyond with their exposure and benefits package.

 Learn to attract more charity sponsors.